jurassiscripts/velociraptor-dot-run/docs/12_known-limitations.md

   test: deno run "a filename with spaces.ts"
 ```

-This is caused by how Rust's `std::Command` (used by `Deno.run()`) escapes cli arguments, see
+This is caused by Rust's `std::Command` escaping strategy (used by `Deno.run()`), see
 [here](https://github.com/rust-lang/rust/issues/29494).
-For this reason the default shell on Windows is Powershell.
+For this reason, when possible, the default shell on Windows is
+set to PowerShell.

 ## Custom executable names